 - 1 OPR doesn't make or break a record.
 Rater and Additional Rater push lines on your top OPR send a strong signal to the board.
 If stratification, job, and school pushes are omitted, whether intentionally or unintentionally, it sends a message to the board - Consistent outstanding performance matters.
 Losing a stratification, especially from the same Rater or Additional Rater as records go to a board sends a strong message.
 For example, if an officer is working for the same O-6 for 2 years and 1st year was #1/42 Majs, then 2nd year is "One of my best..." speaks volumes.
-Losing a stratification along with a position change is less critical - Consistent decorations matter.
-Missing a decoration for an assignment sends a message something went wrong, i.e. fitness failure, inability to get along with people.
-Missing decorations are rare among officers. - Job pushes for leadership track positions, i.e. Flt/CC, DO, Sq/CC, premier staff, signal raters recognize and want to develop an officer's leadership potential.
+Losing a stratification along with a position and rater change is less critical because the conditions (new job, rater, pool of officers stratified against, etc.) changed from the previous year. - Consistent decorations matter.
+Missing decorations are rare among officers.
+Missing a decoration for an assignment sends a message something went wrong, i.e. fitness failure, inability to get along with people

+- Job pushes for leadership track positions, i.e. Flt/CC, DO, Sq/CC, premier staff, signal raters recognize and want to develop an officer's leadership potential.
 Pushes for vague next steps, i.e. "staff next", are less valuable - OPR bullets should be written in plain language that is easily understood by readers who are not experts.
 OPR has multiple purposes: documentation (past performance), advertising (potential)...and must be clear to multiple audiences, i.e. raters, development teams, hiring authorities, future bosses, and boards.
 OPRs are only as good as they are understandable - Officers serving in joint and special duty communities must be cognizant of their primary AFSC community's developmental priorities.
 OPR bullets earned in these assignments must be written to resonate with Airmen/Guardian readers